dhruvit1204/new-demo/README.md

 # new-demo
-This is my git repository
+This is my git repository.
+Author - Dhruvit Gadara